BruceEckel/WinterTechForum-hugo/content/open-spaces/index.md

     *You don't need to develop these before the conference; most of the ideas will come to you during the event*.

 -   Fill out a Post-It for your topic.
 Put your name on it so people know who to talk to about it.

 -   Place the topic on the schedule.

 -   If you see topics that have something in common, consider combining them into a single time slot by talking to the convener of the other topic(s).

 -   If a significant number of people want to attend both your discussion and another discussion in the same time slot, try to trade into another time slot to ensure maximum dialog and participation.

 To Attend an Open Spaces Discussion
 -----------------------------------

 -   Check the schedule and just show up.
 It's OK to drop in once the discussion starts.

 -   Use the **Law of two feet** if the session isn't doing it for you.

 -   Allow the discussion convener to steer the topic.\
-    *If you have a different
-    perspective that needs a full time slot you should feel free to add your own Open Space slot to discuss the topic.*
+    *If you have a different perspective that needs a full time slot, feel free to add your own Open Space slot to discuss the topic.*

 Invert Your Participation Mode
 ------------------------------

 Open Spaces are about participation.
 Your natural mode might be to participate, or it might be to sit back and listen.
 Regardless of your natural mode, you will benefit hugely if you make an effort to invert it.

 ### If You Naturally Participate

 As someone who often presents to groups, I find it easy to slip into lecturing mode.
 I resist this impulse, because that's not what Open Spaces are about.
 General things to remember:

 -   This is a discussion, and you learn more in an Open Space from listening than by talking.

 -   If you're used to lecturing, pretend you're in the audience.

 -   Let go and let it happen.
 It will.

 -   Try not to control the conversation (if you're the convener of the session, "steering" is OK).

 -   When you *do* talk, know your audience and don't talk down to them.
 If people need clarification, they will ask for it.

 -   Just say it; try not to use the entertaining embellishments (like those you might for public speaking).
 The other participants are smart enough to get it unadorned.

 -   If you find yourself writing notes or flipcharts beforehand, step back and take a breath.
 You're probably preparing a lecture.
 You'll learn that it's far more interesting to let the conversation unfold on its own.

 -   If you absolutely must give an introduction, make it no longer than 5 minutes, and note it on the session announcement so that people can choose not to come until the discussion starts.
 If it's longer than 5 minutes, this probably isn't the right forum.

 If you're in a session and a lecturer needs help stopping, raise your hand and say "I'd like to hear what everyone else has to say about this."

 ### If You Naturally Sit Back and Listen

 -   Try to participate, even if you think you don't have anything to contribute.
 People are often surprised to discover they know something that others want to understand.

 -   Ask questions if someone talks about a topic you don't understand.
 This conference is about information sharing.
 People are not intentionally trying to be obtuse if they use an acronym or talk about a topic as if everyone knows it.
 Not only will you learn the most if you say "I don't know what that is," you'll often find that others don't know either and will appreciate you asking the question.
 The person who brought up the topic will be glad to explain it — we're not in a hurry to get through some arbitrary amount of information.